 Then, you can make your own pesticide poisoning kit by using these directions.

 There aren’t many options for pesticide poisoning kits, so it’s usually better to make your own.
 Especially, since it’s fairly simple things you can get your hands on (i.e. clean water, eyewash bottle, soap, etc… ).

-In addition to making your own pesticide poisoning kits, you should also read up on proper pesticide poisoning procedures (per the Department of Health).
+In addition to making your own pesticide poisoning kits, you should also read up on proper pesticide poisoning procedures from the EPA.
 Plus, you should catch up on proper immediate treatment for pesticide poisoning.

 15. Skid Sprayers That Can Make You Money